pjq/ChitChat/README.md

 ### Features

-- Chat with GPT-3.5 Turbo model.
+- Chat with GPT-3.5/GPT-4 Turbo model.
 - Chat history persistence.
-- Clean chat history.
+- Support TTS and STT, so you can just talk with AI.
 - Support for continuous conversation mode.
 - Support for Chinese character display.
 - Copy, share, and translate, rephrase chat messages.